-To configure ServiceNow to integrate with xMatters, you need to specify the assignment, synchronization, web services, and other settings on the configuration forms that are installed with the xMatters application, as described in the following sections.
+To configure ServiceNow to integrate with xMatters, you need to specify the assignment, synchronization, web services, and other settings on the configuration forms that are installed with the xMatters application.
 You can also seed your users and groups into xMatters using the data sync feature.

 The xMatters application installs four configuration pages into ServiceNow:

 - Common Configuration: Configures the connection, credentials, and logging level for the communication between xMatters and ServiceNow.

 - Incident Notifications: Enables or disables the incident notification features, and configures when and how ServiceNow sends an incident to xMatters for notification.

 - Engage with xMatters: Enables or disables the Engage with xMatters action in the ServiceNow user interface, sets the connection parameters for the feature, and sets the maximum number of results to return when searching for people or groups to target.

 - Data Sync: Configures the user and group seeding, and the data synchronization between xMatters and ServiceNow.